gprMax/gprMax/docs/source/input.rst

 .. code-block:: none

-    #include_file: file
+    #include_file: file1

-``file`` can be the name of the file containing the commands in the same directory as the input file, or ``file`` can be the full path to the file containing the commands (allowing you to specify any location).
+``file1`` can be the name of the file containing the commands in the same directory as the input file, or ``file`` can be the full path to the file containing the commands (allowing you to specify any location).

 #time_step_stability_factor: